 Elizabeth Soliday, PhD

 I have been a member of the WSU Vancouver Psychology Department since 1995.
 I teach classes in child psychology and clinically-related topics.
-My research focuses on perinatal maternal health, including depression, anxiety, and trauma associated with medical conditions and treatment.
+My research focuses on perinatal maternal health and mental health.
 Please feel free to contact me if you have questions about any of my classes or my research.

 I work in the general area of maternal health and mental health.
-In particular, I am interested in the perinatal transition, involving the last months of pregnancy and the first months of new motherhood, a time of increased physical and psychological vulnerability for women.
-My studies focus on how physical factors, such as general health, psychological factors, such as anxiety, and contextual factors, such as birth interventions, interact to predict mothers’ well being over the short and long term.
+In particular, I am interested in the perinatal transition, or the last months of pregnancy and the first months of new motherhood.
+These are times of increased physical and psychological vulnerability for women and their newborns.
 I use both quantitative and qualitative (interview) methods in my research.

 For more information, please contact me at firstname.lastname@example.org